Diagnostic Radiology Residency Curriculum

 Conference and Didactics

-Daily conferences are an important part of the schedule in the Department of Radiology.
+Daily conferences are an important part of the educational curriculum in the Department of Radiology.
 Teaching conferences for residents in the morning and at noon present core material designed for the radiology residency program and ensure an in-depth study of each subspecialty area to prepare for the ABR Core Exam and for the practice of clinical radiology.
-The proper interrelations of the numerous imaging techniques are stressed.
-Each subsection presents one conference every other week.

 Research